YottaDB/YDBDoc/ProgGuide/langfeat.rst

 M logical operators always produce a result that is TRUE (1) or FALSE (0).
 All logical operators force M to evaluate the expressions to which they apply as truth-valued.
 The logical operators are:

-' unary NOT operator negates current truth-value; M accepts placement of the NOT operator next to a relational operator, for example, A'=B as meaning '(A=B).
+' unary NOT operator negates current truth-value; M accepts placement of the NOT operator next to a relational operator, for example, A'=B as meaning '(A=B), i.e., NAND.

 & binary AND operator produces a true result only if both of the expressions are true.